ST AUGUSTINE'S COLLEGE - SYDNEY

 Governance of the College has now broadened to include a College Board comprising of parents, staff, members of the Augustinian Provincial Council and Augustinian priests.
 It has a lay Principal, Tim Cleary and a Head of School, Matthew Hutchison.

 Situated in the Diocese of Broken Bay, the College has a total enrolment of 1,150 boys (as at February 2011).
 It has a total staff of 150 including those who work on a part-time basis.
-Fr Sean Ward OSA and Sr Elkin Lozada OSA form the College Chaplaincy team.
+Fr Sean Ward OSA and Br Saldie Resolada OSA undertake chaplaincy roles at the College.

 Following from their heritage and tradition as an Augustinian Catholic school, St Augustine's Mission Statement and Strategic Plan (2011 -2015) is committed to providing a quality Augustinian education to all members of their community, including the maintenance of the traditions and heritage of the Augustinians, whose Patron, St Augustine believed that education should provide enhancement and opportunities for the development of servant leadership.
 For a full copy of the College’s Mission Statement and Strategic Plan 2011-2015 click here.